 AUT offers a childcare subsidy of up to $50 per week per dependent child, which is paid directly to the early childhood centre where the child is enrolled.

 AUT has a range of pastoral and counselling services to facilitate our diverse students’ integration into university life and provide on-going personal, spiritual, psychological and emotional support.
-AUT offers specialised services to students with an impairment or disability, or who are Māori, Pacific, Chinese, International, LGBTI, or elite athletes.
+AUT offers specialised services to students with an impairment or disability, or who are Māori, Pacific, Chinese, International, Rainbow, or elite athletes.

 AUT also operates a comprehensive orientation and transition programme, and an early intervention service to promote the success and retention of our students.